pengfei99/DBTTutorial/README.md

 poetry add dbt-core

 # the connector is optional, you only need to install the connector that you need
-# for example I will use postgres as db in this tutorial, so I install
+# for mart I will use postgres as db in this tutorial, so I install
 poetry add dbt-postgres
 ```